Shankaranyeswarar temple, Tiruthalaichankadu

 Sthala Vriksham

-The Sthala Vriksham of this temple is the Purasa tree.
-Beneath this sacred tree, one can see a Shiva Lingam along with Vinayaka idols.
-The pathigam related to this temple by Tiru-gyanasambandhar is found in the second tirumurai.
+The Sthala Vriksham of this temple is the sacred Purasa tree.
+Beneath it are enshrined a Shiva Lingam along with idols of Vinayaka, where devotees offer their prayers.
+The sacred pathigam in praise of this temple, composed by Thiru Gnana Sambandar, is included in the Second Thirumurai.

 Gallery - Sangarunaadeswarar Temple